skn437/skn-web-utils/README.md

 ## **_Dedicated To:_**

-- 👩‍🎨`Prodipta Das Logno` & 🧛‍♀️`Atoshi Sarker Prithula`: The two most special ladies of my life.
+- 👩‍🎨`Logno` & 🧛‍♀️`Atoshi`: The two most special ladies of my life.
 My best wishes will always be with you two.
 May you two always be happy.
 - 💯`My Parents`: The greatest treasures of my life ever.

 &nbsp;